-St. Lawrence College is committed to making our resources usable by all people, whatever their abilities or disabilities.
+St. Lawrence College is committed to making our resources fully accessible to all persons.
 This document will be made available in alternative format upon request.

 Academic Integrity: The upholding of the fundamental values of honesty, trust, fairness, respect, and responsibility in the performance of all academic activities.
 Ethical conduct in teaching, learning and research according to the conventions of academic integrity builds credibility, trust, and respect for all students, staff and the college as a whole.